EpicEric/duper/SPEC.md

 }
 ```

 Parsers should preserve identifier information.
 Deserializers may ignore identifiers, or use them for validation.
-Serializers may choose to output or omit identifiers.
+Serializers may choose to output or omit identifiers by the user's request.

+Implementations are free to define their own identifiers with specific semantics.

 ## Filename Extension